randohm/mpdfront/README.md

 Using all keys will more easily translate to use with a remote control.
 The idea is that this will be the head on headless MPD in a home theater setup where the user can see the information up on the big screen.

+The app will attempt to get album art from the media file first, then look for cover.{jpg,png}, then attempt to fetch from Last.fm.
+API keys are required to fetch from Last.fm

 ## Required libraries: